63832/63832/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on school stuff
+- 🔭 I’m currently working on school stuff and just finished vistrac (available on web store)
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning git through tutorials
 -->